albar965/littlenavmap-manual/src/en/ONLINENETWORKS.rst

 in the sim.

 Therefore, the user aircraft and other client aircraft can appear duplicated on the map. *Little Navmap* removes these duplicates by matching the position, speed and other parameters against each other.
-The de-duplication can be disabled in dialog ``Options`` on page :ref:`online-flying`.
+The de-duplication can be disabled in the options dialog on page :ref:`options-online-flying`.

 .. _online-networks-mapdisplay: